athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2024.md

 ### Overview

-This is the update for December 2024.
-You can read the update for December 2023 [here](/portfolio-statistics-2023).

 As of December 2024, I've angel invested in **37 companies**, and my investments have a **blended IRR of 24%**.

 11 companies have had definite outcomes: 1 substantial exit at 40x, 1 okay exit at 6x, 3 exits that each returned ~1x, and 6 failures.

 26 companies are "live".
 Of these, there are 5 companies that I'm confident will each return at least 10x; there are 6 others that I am pessimistic about; and the jury is out on the remaining 15.

 (Company marks are based on the latest priced round.
-I proactively mark down companies where I don't think prices reflect true valuations.)
+I proactively mark down companies where I don't think prices reflect true valuations; often, all the way to zero.)

+(This is the update for Dec 2024.
+You can also read the updates for [Dec 2023(/portfolio-statistics-2023) and [Dec 2022(/portfolio-statistics-2022).)

 ---